William P. Ross: Family, early life, and education

 John Golden Ross left Baltimore (possibly about the time of the War of 1812), and went to Tennessee by himself.
 He enlisted in the Tennessee militia and fought in the Creek War under Andrew Jackson.
 He returned to Tennessee, where he married Eliza Ross.
-Eliza was part Cherokee, the daughter of Daniel and Mary Ross and sister of the mother of John Ross, who would later achieve fame as Principal Chief of the Cherokees.
+Eliza was part Cherokee and a sister of John Ross, who would be Principal Chief of the Cherokee Nation.
 Eliza had been born near Lookout Mountain on March 25, 1789.
-The marriage made John G. a member of the Cherokee tribe.
 He and Eliza settled near Lookout Mountain, where they welcomed their first child, Will, on August 20, 1820.

-Education

 Eliza began teaching young Will to read at home.
 The parents were bilingual, so Will learned early to communicate in both English and Cherokee.
 Later, he attended the Presbyterian Mission School at Will's Valley, Alabama.
 Then he went to an academy at Granville, Tennessee.
 When he was seventeen, he went to Hamill's Preparatory School at Lawrenceville, New Jersey.
 Will's uncle John sent him to Princeton, where he graduated in 1842, scholastically first in his class of 44 men.
+Consequently, he was abroad for the Trail of Tears.

+Cherokee politics

 In the fall and winter of 1842–43, Will taught school held in a Methodist church near the present town of Hulbert, Oklahoma.
-His Uncle John helped him to become clerk of the Cherokee Senate in 1843, where he helped write legislation and drafted papers for his uncle.
+He was elected clerk of the Cherokee Senate on October 3, 1843, where he helped write legislation and drafted papers for Chief John Ross, his uncle.
 During the session, the Council established the weekly newspaper Cherokee Advocate and named Will as editor.
 He continued in this position for four years.
 Retiring from the paper, he worked as a merchant and practiced law.
-In 1849, he was elected to the Cherokee Senate, where he served four two-year terms.
-He left the Senate to become secretary to another uncle, Lewis Ross, who was then Treasurer of the Cherokee Nation.
+In 1849, he was elected to the Cherokee Senate representing the Tahlequah District, where he served until 1859.
+In 1860, he became secretary to another uncle, Lewis Ross, who was then Treasurer of the Cherokee Nation.

-Will's uncle John sent him to Princeton then helped him to gain experience in several tribal positions.
-In particular, Will edited the Cherokee Advocate, was the director of the Cherokee seminaries, and served as national treasurer.
-He was a colonel in the home guard during the Civil War.
-He had been a member of the Cherokee Council and had participated many times as a member of delegations to Washington D. C. negotiating treaties with the Federal Government.
 He also was a lawyer, trader, sawmill owner, farmer, and businessman.
 He was very loyal to his uncle and strongly favored his uncle's policies.
 Otherwise, he had little in common with the full-bloods who were the core of the "Loyal party".